Skip to content

 Gathersnow Hill — common questions

-Gathersnow Hill is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 565m of ascent and takes most walkers 3-6 hours.
+Gathersnow Hill carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 13km, 565m of ascent and a 3-6 hour day on the standard route.
 Terrain: Reservoir track, then a clear path onto Culter Fell.

-Standard parking is at NT057265 near Edinburgh.
+Standard parking is at NT057265.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 The standard good-weather months for Gathersnow Hill are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.